northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::

 ::::{dropdown} 4.
 My servers are being used by others, how fast can we retrieve them?
 As a private partition owner you will always have the highest priority when accessing your own resources.
-When submitting jobs to your private partition, any low priority jobs currently running on your servers will be killed and sent back to the queue.
+When submitting jobs to your private partition, any low priority jobs currently running on your servers will be preempted and sent back to the default (`short`) queue.
 You will retrieve your server(s) within approximately 30s.
 ::::

 ::::{dropdown} 5.
 I already have access to one or more of the large, long, and/or multigpu partition(s), do I benefit from using the `lowpriority` partition?